alexbuzzbee/Open-Runtime/Specifications/Open Runtime Bytecode.md

 * The Constant flag indicates whether the variable is immutable (read-only).
 * The Initial value is the value the variable is initially set to.
 Its format is dependent on the Type, and is null for Objects and RuntimeDatas.

-The line of global variables is followed by an extra [FF], and the list of functions declared by the module.
+The list of global variables is followed by an extra [FF], and the list of functions declared by the module.

 Functions are pieces of code, invoked with arguments.
 Their entries in the function list are formatted as follows: